An equivalence of multistatistics on permutations: Introduction

 The aim of this paper is to prove this conjecture bijectively.
-As the triple of statistics $(\LC, \Rec, \alpha)$ has a natural description on \SF s, in order to gain in readability, we build a bijection from permutations to \SF s sending the triple of statistics $(\GC, \Rec, \tto)$ to $(\LC, \CDes, \alpha)$.
+As the triple of statistics $(\LC, \Rec, \alpha)$ has a natural description on \SF s, in order to gain in readability, we build a bijection from permutations to \SF s sending the triple of statistics $(\GC, \Rec, \tto)$ to $(\LC, \CDes, \alpha)$ where $\CDes$ is also defined later.
 The global bijection is described as a sequence of bijections through different combinatorial objects:

 where P, LH, LLH, DWSF, and SF are respectively Permutations, Laguerre Histories, Large Laguerre Histories, Decreasing Weighted Sub\-excedent Functions, and Subexcedent Functions which are all recalled or defined below.
+The main idea is to send permutations and \SF s to weighted Catalan objects such that the weight corresponds to the third statistics in the triples.
+To do that we use the well-known Fran\c con-Viennot bijection $\psi_{FV}$ on one side, and we define a new bijection $\phi_1$ building a weighted Catalan object from a subexcedent function.
 Laguerre histories and large Laguerre histories are both weighted Motzkin paths with similar conditions on the weights.
 In order to avoid confusion and to simplify the description of the map~$\psi$ we shall use another common representation on those objects in terms of Weighted Dyck Paths (WDP).
 Diagram~\eqref{eqSchemaBijs_LH} becomes:

 Under each bijection in the diagram we indicate in which subsection of the paper it is presented.